 Besides Nancy Sinatra’s 1966 recommendation in her song; what kind of boots would we recommend to hike the Frisia Coast Trail?
 The combination of a flat and often hard surface will have its toll when walkin' the trail.
-In this post we discuss what kind of footwear is (not) suitable.
+In this blog post we discuss what kind of footwear is (not) suitable.

-It is important to realize that the only ascents and descents of more than two meters that you are going to encounter during the 1,000 miles of the Frisia Coast Trail are manmade.
-It might be a bridge, a sluice, a dike, a terp, or the Upstalsboom in Aurich, Ostfriesland.
 Dunes are the exception and are not man-made, most of the time at least.
+Some dunes are actually dykes.
+For example south of the village of Petten and on the island of Texel in the province of Noord Holland.
 Dunes along the North Sea coast can reach heights of 20 meters, if you are lucky.
 The highest point of the entire trail is at the dunes of Schoorl in the Netherlands, a frightening 52 meters above mean sea level.
 The dunes at the southwest coast of Walcheren in the province of Zeeland are formidable as well.
-The highest point of former Frisia is, however, the island of Heligoland in Nordfriesland at the North Sea.
-Its rocks reach 61 meters above the sea.
+The highest point of former Frisia is, however, the island of Heligoland in the region of Nordfriesland.
+Far at the North Sea.
+Its red rocks reach 61 meters above the sea.

 Every hiker knows, walking on flat terrain is the opposite of easy.
-It is killer for your legs and feet.
+It is a killer for your legs and feet.
 The risk of getting blisters is high.
 Walking with a backpack on flat terrain can also harm your back and neck.
 But the flatness is not the only challenging factor.
-Despite its nickname 'Milky Way,' the Frisia Coast Trail surface is far from milky.
+Despite its nickname 'Milky Way,' the Frisia Coast Trail's surface is far from milky.
 Often, you will be walking on a non-elastic surface as well.
 Again, every hiker knows: nothing hurts more than a constant hard surface like tarmac or grit.
 The risk of getting blisters skyrockets, and the continuous pounding on your heels is excruciating.
 No, mountains with rough, barely visible, uneven paths would be better for the muscles and skin.
 But unfortunately, they are absent.

 So, what to wear?